sayantan11995/Change-Wallpaper/README.md

 What does this script do?

--> takes an argument from the command line that can be said as search object(if no argument is passed it is set as "Wallpaper" by default)
+-> takes an argument from the command line that can be said as search object(if no argument is passed set www.bing.com background wallpaper to your desktop wallpaper)

 -> search for the argument in yahoo image